Matakishi's tea house

 The Germans get a 1/50 scale Corgi Panther for their armour.

+As I stated in the British colum, I've decided against a die-cast option for armour.
 The second batch of Germans mirrors the British- a third platoon, a mortar and FOO, a machine gun, two bases of anti-tank troops and two extra riflemen to combine with the extra smg from the first set to make an extra squad.

 Here's the second lot of Germans painted and based.